 I’m writing to ask if you would be willing to provide corporate financial support for the 20th ACM SIGPLAN International Conference on Functional Programming (ICFP), which takes place in Vancouver, Canada, from August 30th through September 5th, 2015:

 Corporate support funds are primarily used to subsidize students – the lifeblood of our community – and in turn serve to raise the community profile of the supporting companies through a high-profile industrial recruitment event.

-Last year, unprecedented levels of support from you and folks like you at over 25 companies and institutions made it possible for students from all over the world to attend ICFP 2013 in Boston.
+Last year, unprecedented levels of support from you and folks like you at over 25 companies and institutions made it possible for students from all over the world to attend ICFP 2014 in Sweden.
 The Industrial Reception, open to all attendees, was by all accounts a roaring success.
-All 2013 sponsoring companies had the opportunity to speak to the gathered students, academics, and software professionals.
+All 2014 sponsoring companies had the opportunity to interact with the gathered students, academics, and software professionals.

-This year, let’s build on that success and continue to grow our community, and bring even more students to ICFP 2014 in Sweden!
+This year, let’s build on that success and continue to grow our community, and bring even more students to ICFP 2015 in Vancouver!

 This year, we’re continuing similar system of levels of financial support as last year.
 Our goal is to enable smaller companies to contribute while allowing larger companies to be as generous as they wish (with additional benefits, in recognition of that generosity).